erin-glen/CarbonFluxQA/README.md

 #### funcs
     This file stores all of the functions used in the tool.
 Any edits to functions would be made in this file.

-#### components

-    This folder houses individual scripts for running separate functions.
-The only input necessary in these scripts is the workspace environemnt path.
-These can be useful for running particular functions separately and testing edits / troubleshootins.
-Each function is described below.

-##### 01 Create Masks
-    This script uses data on tree cover density, tree cover gain, mangrove extent, WHRC biomass, and pre-2000 plantations to replicate the masks that are used in GFW data processing.
-This facilitates direct comparison with results from the GFW dashboard, geotrellis client, and GFW API.
-The script creates masks based on criteria for each input dataset and saves these masks in a sub directory.
-These masks are used later as extent inputs in the Zonal Statistics Masked script.

-##### 02 Zonal Stats
-    This script calulates zonal statistics for each area of interest and carbon dataset combination without applying any additional masking.

-##### 03 Zonal Stats Masked
-    This script calculates zonal statistics for each area of interest and carbon dataset combination and applies each of two masks:

-    _tcd: considers tree cover density > 30
-    _tcd_gain: considers tree cover density > 30 or gain = 1

-##### 04 Zonal Stats Annualized
-    This script calculates annual emissions in each area of interest

-##### 05 Zonal Stats Cleaned
-    This script utilizes pandas to compile the results of all analyses and export them into a user-friendly csv file

 ### Running the Code
     To run the code, you will need to set up a workspace with inputs organized into the correct directories.
 A future update will include a script which automatically downloads these datasets and creates the correct directories.
 Until this is        available, please reach out to erin.glen@wri.org for more information.

     This code is built on arcpy, which will require a valid ArcGIS license to run.